Nishoake/Gym_Share/README.md

 ## Why I built this project this way

-- To apply my knowledge in GraphQL APIs
+- To apply my knowledge of GraphQL APIs
-- Challenge and learn CSS grid
+- To challenge myself and learn CSS grid
 - Improve my ability to write SQL queries
 - Implement authentication using JSON Web Tokens
 - Provide a solution for a real-life usecase